dewarian/web-app-from-scratch-2021/README.md

 the :memo: emoji has the description of **_Add or update documentation_** which highlights the commit does something with documentation.

 I was dabbling between bracketed notation or gitmoji, but decided to go with gitmoji as this project isn't as big that it needs a bracket notation.

-# USAGE && FEATURES

-Run the project with the extension [live-server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or a similar extension if you don't use [Visual Studio Code](https://code.visualstudio.com/).

 # EXTERNAL DATA